 The process of restoring the LLP involves updating all limited liability partnership records so that they're current, and filing reports and accounts that are either missing or have not been submitted.
 In addition, there may well be a number of fines and penalties that must be settled before the LLP can be restored.
 When all of this is done, the registrar will consider whether to restore the LLP to the register, and it's not certain that it will be.
 In cases where the LLP restoration is refused by government authorities, the decision can be appealed in the Court of Justice, and there are 28 days to file an appeal.
-Engage Coddan as your LLP formation agent, to make sure you get the best assistance when trying to restore your closed down or dissolved LLP back to the good standing.
+Engage Coddan as your agent, to make sure you get the best assistance when trying to restore your closed down or dissolved LLP back to the good standing.

-LLP restoration: LLPs which have been dissolved or struck off the Register and wish to be restored at a later date have two options: either an administrative restoration or restoration through a court order, with no guarantee of a successful outcome.
+LLPs which have been dissolved or struck off the Register and wish to be restored at a later date have two options: either an administrative restoration or restoration through a court order, with no guarantee of a successful outcome.
 This is where Coddan can help.
 Coddan are experts in the field of LLP restoration, and can maximise your chances through their management of each stage of the complicated process, whichever route is taken.
 Coddan are also able to assist in cases where the registered name of the lapsed LLP has since been taken, or a similar one registered.
 Why risk rejection, when it makes sense to rely on the expertise of Coddan?
 If you need to restoring an LLP, you can also speak to our business advisors between 9.30am-6.00pm Monday to Friday by telephoning + (0) 207.935.5171 or + (0) 330.808.0089 (national rates).

-Restoring a limited liability partnership to the register: after an LLP formation, and running a limited liability partnership (LLP) can be demanding in administrative terms.
+After an LLP formation, and running a limited liability partnership (LLP) can be demanding in administrative terms.
 Documents like LLP annual returns and LLP annual accounts must be submitted to Companies House in good time.
 You must also maintain a registered office address to which all regulatory communications will be sent.
 From time to time an LLP may fall foul of these many regulations and as a consequence could be struck off the register.

 This can happen when the LLP fails to submit statutory documents, where official correspondence is returned as undelivered or where the LLP does not appear to have any members.
 In these circumstances the registrar will send two official warning letters, querying whether the LLP is still in operation, to the registered office address.
 If these are not replied to he will place a notice in the relevant Gazette notifying of his intentions to strike off the LLP.
 If three months pass without response, the LLP will be struck from the register.

-Reinstate the LLP to the register: it certain circumstances this may happen as the result of an administrative error.
+It certain circumstances this may happen as the result of an administrative error.
 For example, there may be a mix up about the registered office address and correspondence may have gone astray.
 Similarly, annual returns may have been completed incorrectly and not recorded.
 This remains a serious matter for the LLP but it can in certain circumstances be reversed.
 Where the striking off is the result of an error, the LLP can be restored to the register in a process known as an "administrative restoration".

 Certain criteria must be met for this to be considered.
 Firstly, the LLP must have been struck off under the terms of section 652 of the Companies Act 1985 or sections 1001 and 1001 of the Companies Act 2006.
 Next, it must have been trading at the time it was struck off and it must apply for restoration within six years of the striking off date.

-Updating the register: for the administrative restoration to be successful, the LLP must bring the records up to date by submitting all missing returns and reports to Companies House.
+For the administrative restoration to be successful, the LLP must bring the records up to date by submitting all missing returns and reports to Companies House.
 It must also settle all penalties and fines imposed for late or missing filings.
 Even then, limited liability partnership restoration is not certain and the registrar may decline to reinstate the LLP.
 In this case they will have 28 days to appeal the decision in Court.
 Where a third party has registered an LLP with a similar or identical name while the LLP has been struck off, the must be restored under a new name.
 In the first instance this could be the LLP's registration number but this must be changed to a new name within 14 days.